Consultant - for the realization of a harmonized methodology on participatory mapping of representative areas of Pool and Niari

 • An overview of the proposed methodology and work plan;

 • A budget proposal with sufficient cost breakdown to assess reasonableness and compliance with our funders' requirements.
-The model below in Annex 1 should be considered for budget presentation.
-Please also include a competitive payment schedule linking amounts to work milestones.
+The model below in Annex 1 is to be considered for the budget presentation.
+Please also include a competitive payment schedule associating amounts with work milestones.

-All expressions of interest and questions regarding this call for tenders must be received by email to the contacts below by October 23, 2024, at 11:59 PM Brazzaville time.
+All expressions of interest and questions regarding this call for tenders must be received by email to the contact persons below no later than October 23, 2024 at 11:59 PM Brazzaville time.
 Responses to questions will be shared with all parties who have asked questions or expressed interest.

 Name Jean BAKOUMA